 Donald R. Varner, Jr., M.D. is a North Carolina native and was the second Gastroenterologist to join our practice.
 He specializes in the diagnosis and treatment of digestive disorders and the performance of endoscopic procedures.
-He is our only physician to perform Endoscopic Ultrasound procedures.
 He is board certified in gastroenterology.
 He was recertified in gastroenterology in 2013.

 Dr. Varner received his medical degree from Bowman Gray School of Medicine, Wake Forest University, Winston-Salem, NC.
 He completed his internship in internal medicine at Shands Teaching Hospital, University of Florida, Gainesville.
 Following his internship he entered active duty in the United States Air Force, serving 5 years overseas in Turkey and Italy before returning stateside.
 Upon his return to the states he completed an internal medicine residency at the U.S. Air Force Medical Center Keesler, Keesler Air Force Base.
 Following completion of his residency, he was assigned to Maxwell Air Force Base, Montgomery, AL where he served as Chief of Internal Medicine.